How Much to Tip Movers in 2020

 How Much to Tip Local Movers

 Local moves typically require less planning, and moves within the same area take less time to complete.
 Does this mean you need to tip the moving team less than what you tips movers for mid and long distance moves?
 The answer is the amount of money tipped will be less for a local move, but the percentage rule you apply for performance will remain roughly the same.
+In short, it is advisable to maintain the tipping etiquette elaborated above.

 Standard tipping practice for dining out is usually between 15% and 20%.
 If you apply the restaurant tipping principle to the team of professional movers in charge of your relocation, you might end up tipping out hundreds of dollars.
 Even moves across town can cost homeowners a lot of money, depending on cargo weight and how long the move takes.